 This broad spectrum indicates mature market segmentation where different references appeal to distinct buyer profiles from aspirational first-time luxury buyers through serious collectors deploying significant capital.

-Looking specifically at key references, the discontinued 5711/1A steel Nautilus trades around $100,000 to $160,000 according to Timepiece Trading, while the 5712/1A moonphase variant commands $115,000 to $135,000 in consistent premium territory.
+Looking at specific references, the discontinued 5711/1A steel Nautilus trades around $100,000 to $160,000, while the 5712/1A moonphase variant commands a consistent $115,000 to $135,000.
 The 5980/1A chronograph version reaches $130,000 to $150,000, demonstrating strong performance relative to retail baselines across the entire Nautilus family.

 The Best Patek Philippe Models for Collectors and Investors